prestonharberts/fedora-40-configuration/docs/firefox.md

 - Bitwarden - Free Password Manager by Bitwarden Inc.
 - Cookie AutoDelete by CAD Team
-- Dark Reader by Alexander Shutau
-- Enhancer for YouTube by Maxime RF
 - OneTab by OneTab Team
 - Progressive Web Apps by Filip S
 - Return YouTube Dislike by Dmitry Selivanov
 - SingleFile by gildas to Firefox
 - SponsorBlock - Skip Sponsorships on YouTube by Ajay Ramachandran
-- TWP - Translate Web Pages by Filipe Ps
 - uBlock Origin by Raymond Hill
 	- When prompted, allow to run in private windows